 Memory Foam Mattress - Lion Mattresses

 We once worked with a number of large bedding/mattress retailers, providing them with a range of bespoke memory foam mattresses which were in turn, sold to the retail market.

-Now, we’ve ‘cut out the middle man’ and have made our range of memory foam mattresses available to you.
+Now, we’ve ‘cut out the middle man’.
+Our memory foam mattress range is now readily available to you via Lion Mattresses.

-- Offer large savings over high street prices – you are buying memory foam mattresses directly from a manufacturer.
+- Offer you large savings over high street prices.

-- Offer same day mattress collection from our factory.
-These are roll packed and ready to go (Mon-Fri).
+- Offer same day mattress collection.
+Your memory foam mattress will be roll packed and ready (Mon-Fri).

 - Ensure that you know exactly what you are buying and where it was made.

-- Receive your feedback directly – helping to continually improve our products and services.
+- Receive your feedback directly – This helps us to continually improve our products and services!

-- Reduce the carbon footprint of your purchase – our products come straight to you from the factory.
+- Reduce your carbon footprint – Your memory foam mattress comes straight to you from the factory.

 - Guarantee the highest product specifications.